kurator-org/kurator-akka/README.md

             return self.factor * i

-As for POJOs, the **Kurator-Akka** framework can be configured to call the `multiply()` function on each data item received by either of the above implementations of an actor.
+As for POJOs, the **Kurator-Akka** framework can be configured to call the `multiply()` function on each data item received by either of the above implementations of the actor.
 The value returned from the function is automatically broadcast to listeners.
-Unlike POJO actors, actors implemented as Python functions may produce a sequence of output data items for each input data item received by using the `yield` keyword instead of `return`.
+Unlike POJO actors, actors implemented as Python functions alternatively may produce a sequence of output data items for each input data item received by using the `yield` keyword instead of `return`.

 Similar to Java actors, Python actors may provide `on_initialize()`, `on_start()`, and `on_end()` event handlers (and may name these functions arbitrarily).